ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/bizible-person.md

 # Bizable Person

-This video explains the Bizible person object and how it creates a lookup between the Lead and Contact Objects.
+This video explains the Marketo Measure person object and how it creates a lookup between the Lead and Contact Objects.

 >[!VIDEO](https://video.tv.adobe.com/v/347230/?quality=12&learn=on)